pl-strflt/ipdx/ROADMAP.md

 ## Immerse Into the Day to Day of IP JS Developer

-As one of the most underresourced projects within IP Stewards group, we think it is the best target for our research.
+As one of the most under-resourced projects within IP Stewards group, it is the best target for our research.
 We want to embed with the team for a while to uncover areas of potential DX improvements.
-By the end of this excercise we want to have a concrete, prioritised list of improvements that would make life of a IP JS developer easier.
+By the end of this exercise, we want to have a concrete, prioritised list of improvements that would make the life of a IP JS developer easier.

 ## Improve the Day to Day of Kubo/Boxo Developer